Lake Barcroft, Virginia: Management of the lake

 The residents organize occasional aquatic festivals, most notably Independence Day fireworks every July 4.
 Fireworks are fired from one of the beaches, and residents crowd the water in their electric-powered or paddled boats to watch.
 The Labor Day games are held at two of its beaches to close the summer swimming season.

 Internal combustion engines are prohibited on the lake to prevent noise and pollution.
 Only the lifeguards have access to gas-powered motorboats.
 Most residents own a small sailboat, canoe, or an electrically powered boat.

 Ecology of the lake

 Lake Barcroft is home to many freshwater species of fish and invertebrate.
 Largemouth bass were introduced to the lake decades ago, and now the population is self-sustaining.
 Catfish and bluegill also live in the lake in large numbers.
 Bryozoa can be observed just below the surface on the edges and in the shallower areas of the lake.
 Semi-aquatic species such as muskrat, ducks, Canada geese and kingfishers are also common.

 As part of the Cameron Run Watershed, the lake receives large amounts of runoff from adjacent parts of suburban Fairfax County.
 These cause occasional algal blooms.
 The microbiology of the lake is monitored, and it is considered safe for fishing and swimming.

-Education

-Fairfax County Public Schools operates public schools in the area.
-Justice High School (formerly JEB Stuart High) is in the CDP.